Kanboard Documentation

 Override HTTP Content Security Policy

-If you would like to replace the default HTTP Content Security Policy header, you can use the method setContentSecurityPolicy():
+To replace the default HTTP Content Security Policy header, use the setContentSecurityPolicy() method:

 <?php